-CytoSolve Collaborates With World-Renowned Researchers at Leading Institutions in the World, such as MD Anderson, Harvard Medical School, Mass General Hospital, Veterans Affairs, etc. To Develop and Validate Large-Scale Systems Architecture and Models of Disease and Complex Biological Phenomena.
+CytoSolve Collaborates With World-Renowned Scientists at Leading Universities, Research Institutions and Foundations to Develop and Validate Large-Scale Systems Architecture and Models of Disease and Complex Biological Phenomena.

 Development of Large-Scale Systems Architectures: A Case Study

 Zilkha Neurogenetic Institute from University of Southern California (USC) has focussed their research on pericytes to decipher the mysteries of disease mechanisms that impact brain function.
 Pericytes are perivascular cells that encase around the endothelial cells of capillaries and venules throughout the body.
 They serve as vital integrators, coordinators and effectors for multiple signals between endothelial cells and astrocytes that are critical for neuronal functions in health and disease.
 Abnormalities in pericyte function could be an important target for neurodegeneration and psychiatric disorders.
 USC collaborates with CytoSolve to understand cellular and molecular interaction of pericytes in regulating endothelial cell structure and blood flow.
 CytoSolve has transformed molecular signaling pathways of PDGF-BB, TGF-β, and Notch into computational model.
 Scalability of the CytoSolve® Collaboratory™, allows modular integration of molecular pathway models, to analyze the efficient target in blood brain barrier of brain diseases like alzheimer’s disease.
 Integration and validation of models could be set as an initiative for developing optimized combinations of therapeutic compounds.